 And my spirit has rejoiced in God my Savior.Luke 1:47(NASB)

 God's plan of redemption had been unfolding for 4000 years.
-The 'Seed-of- the-woman' had silently travelled through time and secretly passed from one generation to the next, until the appointed time when God sent His Son - born of a Jewish virgin, to save His people from their sins.
-Only a sinless man could offer Himself as the sacrifice for the sin of the world and only God was good enough to pay the unfathomable price of sin.
+The 'Seed-of- the-woman' had silently travelled through time and secretly passed from one generation to the next, until the appointed time when God sent His Son, born of a Jewish virgin, to save His people from their sins.
+Only a sinless Man could offer Himself as the sacrifice for the sin of the world, and only God was good enough to pay the unfathomable price of sin.

 But God was also preparing another womb to carry the only begotten Son of the Most High God Who would fulfil His plan of redemption.
-Two sons were to be born through two daughters of Israel - the first would be a voice in the wilderness, announcing the arrival of the Holy One of God, the Kinsman-Redeemer, the Lamb of God Who takes away the sin of the world.
+Two sons were to be born through two daughters of Israel: The first would be a voice in the wilderness, announcing the arrival of the Holy One of God, the Kinsman-Redeemer, the Lamb of God Who takes away the sin of the world.
 The other would be the Incarnate Word of the living God Whose sacrificial death and glorious Resurrection would pay the price of sin for every sinner born of woman and every woman conceived through man.

 Mary also acknowledged humbly, the superiority of the babe she carried.
-She knew she was also a sinner in need of salvation... for all have sinned and fall short of the glory of God - there is none good, not even one.
-How she rejoiced in God's amazing plan to give His only begotten Son as the perfect sin-sacrifice for all humanity - and use her to give birth to the eternal Son of God - her Saviour and the Saviour of all.
+She knew she was also a sinner in need of salvation: "For all have sinned and fall short of the glory of God... there is none good, not even one."
+How she rejoiced in God's amazing plan to give His only begotten Son as the perfect sin-sacrifice for all humanity, and use her to give birth to the eternal Son of God, her Saviour and the Saviour of all.

 Heavenly Father, what a thrilling meeting it must have been for Elisabeth and Mary as they glorified Your name for all that You had done in their lives and for the wonderful promise of salvation.
 How my spirit also rejoices in You and in the Lord Jesus Christ, my God, my wonderful Saviour, and Your eternal Son.
 Thank You for Your gracious plan of redemption and for Christ's birth to this humble Jewish maiden.
-How my soul also thrills and praises You for all You have done in my life - for the forgiveness of sin and the redemption of my soul through the shed blood of God my Saviour.
+How my soul also thrills and praises You for all You have done in my life, for the forgiveness of sin and the redemption of my soul through the shed blood of God my Saviour.
 Praise Your holy name, AMEN.